harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/reference-secrets-from-a-sm.md

 You can add an external secret reference for your Harness CCM secrets to your `overrides.yaml` file.

-For example, the `batch-processing` services uses the `S3_SYNC_CONFIG_ACCESSKEY` secret.
+For example, the `batch-processing` service uses the `S3_SYNC_CONFIG_ACCESSKEY` secret.
 Let's say you want reference it from a different provider.

 Here's the override syntax: